tejeshvaish/tejeshvaish/README.md

 -->

-I am a Machine-learning enthusiast and Competitive Coder.
+I am a Machine-learning enthusiast and part time psychologist :p .
 I am passionate about technologies and love to learn new things.

 #### 🔭 I’m currently looking for new opportunities .